kibriarobin/kibriarobin/README.md

 - Resolved TypeScript ESM configuration issues, bundled with `tsup`
 - Deployed on Render

-> 💡 *Update the links above once you confirm the exact repo names/URLs for each project.*

 ---

-### 🌱 Currently Learning
-Next.js (SSR) · Docker & NGINX · AI/LLM & RAG integration — as part of the **Next Level Web Development** program (Programming Hero)

 ### 🤝 Open to Collaborate On
 Scalable backend APIs, full-stack MERN/PERN applications, and full-stack developer roles (remote, hybrid, or onsite)